 If you have difficulty using a salbutamol inhaler talk to your doctor.
 Switching to a terbutaline inhaler may be an option for you.

-In most cases, you will also be given another inhaler to "prevent" your symptoms and you should use this regularly every day.
+In most cases, you will also be given a "preventer" inhaler to help stop you getting symptoms.
+Use this every day.

 Is it safe to use a salbutamol inhaler for a long time?

 Salbutamol is a very safe medicine.
 There's no evidence that it does any lasting damage to your body even if you use it for many years.

 Do I need to keep a salbutamol diary?

 It's a good idea to keep a diary of how often you need to use your salbutamol inhaler.
 That way you can discuss how it's helping your asthma or COPD with your doctor or nurse.